Jul 13, 2024

 Defining flow and hierarchy

-We focused on structure and the user flow, mapping how Habit Pets integrates into Snapchat and how users move through adoption, goal selection, and progress.
+We focused on structure and the user flow, mapping how Habit Pets integrates into Snapchat and how users move through adoption, goal selection and progress.

 Key decisions explored: